wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 WooCommerce Poor Guys Swiss Knife comes packaged with real value and no restrictions.
 The big brother WooCommerce Rich Guys Swiss Knife offers additional stuff and features.

-= Most important WCPGSK Features =
+= Most important WooCommerce Poor Guys Swiss Knife Features =

 Checkout / My Account:

-* Checkout form customization (works also for billing and shipping fields on the customer's "My Account" page)
+* WooCommerce Checkout form customization (works also for billing and shipping fields on the customer's "My Account" page)
 * Drag and Drop for all Checkout form fields to order all fields (WooCommerce build-in fields and your custom fields)
 * Support for all input types and data (select, checkbox, radio, text, textarea, date picker, time picker, number ranges, password, email) without restrictions
 * Full i18n support to allow localization and translation of all labels, placeholders
-* Remove build-in fields
+* Remove WooCommerce build-in fields
 * Manage required state for all fields
 * Handle minimum and maximum calendar offset for date fields
 * Separate build-in billing and shipping fields from your own custom fields adding a custom title